Student complaints and appeals

 The appeals process allows you to appeal against a progress decision that has a negative effect upon you or your future career.
 This process is right for you if:

-you feel that a progress decision you received at the end of a module or course of study isn't right, because something went wrong with the University’s procedures or because you had difficulties that the University didn’t know about (and you have good reason for not having submitted extenuating circumstances or used the Fit to Sit procedure).
+- you feel that a progress decision you received at the end of a module or course of study isn't right, because something went wrong with the University’s procedures or because you had difficulties that the University didn’t know about (and you have good reason for not having submitted extenuating circumstances).

 You are only able to appeal against a progress decision (e.g. fail module or course, grant alternative qualification); you are unable to appeal against marks.